compilable/bash_utils/README.md

 # Steps to install

-1. check the dependency software and install them
+1. check the for dependencies and install before runing the scripts.

-2. move the scripts found on vX folder to an executable path (~/bash_utils/v3).
+2. move the scripts found on vX folder to an executable path (~/bash_utils/vX).

-3. edit the bash profile and add the above location to your PATH:
+3. edit the bash profile and append the script location to PATH:
-`export PATH=$PATH:~/bash_utils/v3`
+`export PATH=$PATH:~/bash_utils/vX`

-4. now the scripts can be run from any terminal.